In the wake of “Leaving Neverland,” the HBO documentary exploring two men’s detailed claims that Michael Jackson molested them as children, at least one question remains.

 Representatives of five major American audio networks contacted by NBC BLK declined to comment or did not respond.
 By contrast, in New Zealand, the two companies that own most of that nation’s commercial radio stations have pulled Jackson’s music, The New York Times reported.
 The BBC refuted a report that it has done the same, saying in a statement that its radio stations do not ban artists and one of its radio networks — Radio 2 — played Jackson’s music last week.

 Neal, the Duke professor, has been able to watch parts of “Leaving Neverland.”
-For his well-being, Neal plans to watch the documentary in pieces, much the same way that he did “Surviving R. Kelly,” a documentary about Kelly’s alleged behavior with women and girls.
+For his well-being, Neal said he plans to watch the documentary in pieces, much the same way that he did “Surviving R. Kelly,” a documentary about Kelly’s alleged misconduct with women and girls.

-Jackson, during his lifetime, and Kelly have each repeatedly denied any wrongdoing.
-Both men have been acquitted of criminal charges related to alleged sexual contact with children.
+During his lifetime, Jackson repeatedly denied any wrongdoing, as Kelly has done.
+Both were acquitted of criminal charges related to alleged sexual contact with children.

 Few black Americans, save Barack Obama, have experienced Jackson’s level of visibility, cultural influence or standing.
 Few have been supported by as many fanatical defenders and critics who are convinced they are aware of the granular details of Jackson’s life, character and art.